What is Methamphetamine?

-In calendar year 2010, there were 299 methamphetamine laboratories seized, down slightly from 320 in 2009.
+In the calendar year 2010, there were 299 methamphetamine laboratories seized, down slightly from 320 in 2009.
 Methamphetamine-related complaints, including laboratories, dump sites, and glassware seizures totaled 395 in 2008, 659 in 2009 and 760 in 2010.
 Indications at each methamphetamine investigation determined the manufacturing process used.
 The most common method used in 2010 was the “one-pot” method of manufacture, which accounted for 565 incidents.
 The second most common method was the anhydrous ammonia method.

 A continuing trend in methamphetamine manufacture in Michigan is the rise of the “one-pot” cooking method, in which ammonia is extracted from either ammonium sulfate or ammonium nitrate during the manufacturing process.
 The ease of manufacture has replaced the prevalence of other production methods and is responsible for the apparent decrease in other types of lab seizures.
 The one-pot method poses additional dangers due to the increased possibility of explosion or fire from volatile precursor materials combined in one container.

-MDCH reports that in publicly funded drug treatment facilities in Michigan in 2009, there were 499 admissions for methamphetamine as primary drug of abuse.
-In 2010 there were 596 admissions for methamphetamine as primary drug of abuse, up from 434 in 2008.
+MDCH reports that in publicly funded drug treatment facilities in Michigan in 2009, there were 499 admissions for methamphetamine as the primary drug of abuse.
+In 2010 there were 596 admissions for methamphetamine as the primary drug of abuse, up from 434 in 2008.
 This trend is an upswing from previous years.
 More users requiring treatment or ordered to treatment may be evidence of the increased availability of the drug due to easier manufacturing methods and the relatively easy access to methamphetamine precursors.